Scientists Create A Device That Can Mass-Produce 'Synthetic' Human Embryos

 He's referring to the first few weeks after a sperm fertilizes an egg, when the embryo is inside a woman's body and hard to study.
 A long-standing guideline bars scientists from conducting research on embryos in their labs beyond 14 days of development for ethical reasons.

 Fu says the ability to produce large numbers of embryoids, which are not subject to the 14-day guideline, will hopefully provide scientists with new insights into important health issues, including how to prevent birth defects and miscarriages.
-In addition, researchers could use the embryoids to screen drugs, to help determine if the medications are safe for pregnant women to take.
+In addition, researchers could use the embryoids to screen drugs, to help determine whether the medications are safe for pregnant women to take.

 "Such research can lead to a lot of good," Fu says.